secretstartups/handbook/content/handbook/ceo/shadow.md

 #### Drafting a tweet storm

-A tweet storm is a series of Twitter posts usually made as replies in a single thread on a topic.
+A tweet storm is a series of X/Twitter posts usually made as replies in a single thread on a topic.
 CEO Shadows may be asked to draft the tweets in relation to a public livestreamed video recording or some other media content.

 1. Create a Google Doc with a title using the format "202X-XX-XX Tweet storm for Topic".
 1. At the top of the document, include the full title of the media and a link to it.